 Going down to the tunnels will give you a view of the wall from the very foundations.
 It was incredible to look up and realise that what you see outside is only part of the wall, but there is actually much more right below!

 During this visit, I got to access the subterranean spaces of what used to be the Second Temple, including a water pit and even an aqueduct.
-Our guide was incredibly informative and covered the history of the Western Wall and the second Temple, aided by
+Our guide was incredibly informative and covered the history of the Western Wall and the second Temple, aided by mockups and 3D reproductions that give you a better idea of what the complex used to look like - totally recommended!

 My fourth day in Jerusalem was quite packed with ancient history and Biblical sites, but luckily I had enough time to visit everything that I wanted.